stephen-hill/base58php/readme.md

 ## What is Base58?

-Base58 is an encoding scheme which allow representing a byte array using an alphabet containing 58 characters.
+Base58 is a [character encoding scheme](http://en.wikipedia.org/wiki/Character_encoding).
+Character encoding is the act of converting an input string into an output string, using a predefined algorithm and character set.

 ## Requirements